We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 3. Try a DHT-blocking shampoo

-When searching for a good over-the-counter (OTC) shampoo for hormonal hair loss, look for a product that contains ingredients that block dihydrotestosterone, or DHT.
+When searching for a good over-the-counter (OTC) shampoo for hormonal hair loss and other causes of hair loss, look for a product that contains ingredients that block dihydrotestosterone, or DHT.

 Derived from testosterone, DHT is an androgen hormone linked to hair loss that attaches to your hair follicle and slowly miniaturizes them over time.
 For most people, it happens gradually.
 And while these androgens are important in the development of male development characteristics like a deep voice, body hair, and muscle mass, most male hair loss is caused by DHT.

 DHT-blocking shampoos can help stop or slow DHT-related hair loss.
 Ingredients like ketoconazole, iron, biotin, and B vitamins are popular in these products, but saw palmetto is long considered a superstar in this area.
-You’ll find it front and center in this thickening shampoo from hims.
+You’ll find it front and center in the many thickening shampoos, including the two below.

 4. Upgrade your pillowcase

-Try this one from accessory superstar Kitsch.
+Try one from accessory superstar Kitsch.
 It comes in a variety of adorable colors and prints and it’s hella cheap.
+Buy the Kitsch 100% Satin Pillowcase with Zipper online.

 5. Do a weekly coconut oil mask

 Is there anything coconut oil can’t do?
 It’s full of hair-happy antioxidants, improves scalp health with its antifungal and antimicrobial properties, and delivers a healthy dose of protein to the hair shaft to prevent protein loss.
-Even better, a 2020 study also found that using coconut oil helps protect against hair breakage.
+Even better, a small 2020 study found that using coconut oil may help protect against hair breakage.
+More studies are needed to back up these results.

 How to: Grab yourself some unrefined coconut oil, warm it up between your hands, and work into the strands until your hair looks wet.
-Pop on a shower cap (like this one from Kitsch) and relax for 20 to 30 minutes once a week before washing.
+Pop on a shower cap and relax for 20 to 30 minutes once a week before washing.
+Plus, you can also use it as a conditioner or detangler.

 6. Say SEE YUH to sulfates